 In order to investigate whether CHI, DR, and CHI/DR expressing tomatoes affect lycopene production pathway, we measured total lycopene content.
 No significant differences of lycopene content were detected between any of the transgenic lines and the wild type fruit, and the color of the lycopene extracts in the wild type and transgenic plants was indistinguishable in both the peel and the flesh (Fig. 8a and b).

 In the peel, a Trolox equivalent anti-oxidant capacity (TEAC) assay showed that all the CHI and CHI/DR lines exhibited 18–24 times more TEAC while DR increased by only 10 times as compared to wild type (Fig. 8c and d).
-Peels in CHI/DR lines exhibited more than twice antioxidant activity than DR only plants.
-In the flesh, the antioxidant capacity of the CHI/DR lines was significantly higher than that in the single-gene transgenic plants, CHI and DR. TEAC is 45% higher in flesh tissue of DR/CHI plants than in the same tissues of DR only expressing plants (DR-11).
-Other lines have 27-42% increase by crossing with CHI lines.
+Thus, peels in CHI/DR lines exhibited more than twice antioxidant activity than DR only plants.
+In the flesh, the antioxidant capacity of the CHI/DR lines was significantly higher than that in the single-gene transgenic plants, CHI and DR. TEAC was 45% higher in flesh tissue of DR/CHI plants than in the same tissues of DR only expressing plants (DR-11).
+Other lines had 27-42% increase by crossing with CHI lines.

 Fruit yield measurements

-There was no statistical difference between lines in every gene and between genes for weight and numbers of fruit.
+In terms of weight and numbers of fruit, there were no statistical differences between transgenic lines derived from each construct and different constructs.
 The average of fruit weight and number of fruit which were harvested in given time were 49.1 (±5.03) and 36.9 (±5.97).

 Discussion

-In this study, we generated dark purple tomatoes with approximately 4-fold and 2-fold increases in the levels of anthocyanins in tomato peel and flesh, respectively, compared to the DR-expressing tomatoes after co-expression of CHI to the DR-expressing tomato plants (Fig 5a).
-This result suggests that the conversion of naringenin chalcone to naringenin, catalyzed by CHI, is still a bottleneck in the anthocyanin biosynthesis pathway, though DR in tomatoes induce the expression of endogenous CHI.
+In this study, we generated dark purple tomatoes with approximately 4-fold and 2-fold increases in the levels of anthocyanins in tomato peel and flesh, respectively, compared to the DR-expressing tomatoes after co-expression of CHI in the DR-expressing tomato plants (Fig 5a).
+This result suggests that the conversion of naringenin chalcone to naringenin, catalyzed by CHI, is still a bottleneck in the anthocyanin biosynthesis pathway, though DR in tomatoes induces the expression of endogenous CHI.
 In addition to increased anthocyanins, we also observed a significant increase in total flavonol content after the addition of CHI to DR-expressing lines (Fig 5c) in tomato peel.
-With respect to flavonol content in tomato peel, it seems the DR may have less impact on total flavonol accumulation than CHI alone lines, which was confirmed by comparing flavonol content from CHI and CHI/DR lines.
+With respect to flavonol content in tomato peel, it seems the DR may have less impact on total flavonol accumulation than CHI alone lines, which was confirmed by comparing flavonol content from CHI and CHI/DR lines (Fig 5c).
 It is probably due to the tendency of DR to shift the pathways towards anthocyanin production and away from other flavonol production.